fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **Description:** This is inverse of `fluid.transforms.arrayToSetMembership`.
 This transformation was developed to accommodate a use case where a boolean list of system capabilities needed to be translated to an array containing only capabilities that were true.

 It takes an object with a set of keys and where the value space only consist of two values (`presentValue`, `missingValue`).
 This is mapped to an array that only contains entries for which the input object has a `presentValue`.
-The actual entries output to the array is based on a map passed as `options` to the transformation.
+The actual entries output to the array are based on a map passed as `options` to the transformation.

-**Invertibility:** Partly invertible (into `setMembershipToArray`)
+**Invertibility:** Partly invertible (into `arrayToSetMembership`)

 **Syntax:**